 Contingent consideration is classified as a financial liability.
-Amounts classified as a financial liability that are subsequently not required to be paid at the end of the earn out period or are re-estimated during the period are recognised as other income.
+Amounts classified as a financial liability that are subsequently not required to be paid at the end of the earn out period or are re-estimated during the period are recognised as other income or expense.

-(o) Financial Risk Management
+15. Financial Risk Management